Unified $g$-mode and $r$-mode Analysis of Accreting White Dwarf Stars: Introduction

 More than tens of pulsating accreting white dwarfs (WDs; those in close binaries with mass transfer) have been observed \citep{Szkody_2002, Szkody_2003, Szkody_2004, Szkody_2005, Gansicke_2006, Mukadam_2013, Szkody_2021} since the first discovery of non-radial oscillations in accreting WDs within the cataclysmic variable (CV) GW Lib during quiescent phases before and after an outburst \citep{Warner_1998}.
 Efforts toward a comprehensive understanding of these systems are still ongoing.
 Asteroseismology on accreting WDs is uniquely interesting, as it allows a direct probe of how the accretion of mass and angular momentum affects the WD and its subsequent evolution.
 Such studies can reveal the extent of various compositional layers, the size of the solid core, core temperatures, and more \citep{Sion_1995, Townsley_Bildsten_2004, Godon_2006, Fontaine_2008, Aerts_2010, Romero_2012, Romero_2017}.

 Pulsations in isolated WDs consist of gravity modes ($g$-mode), with buoyancy acting as the restoring force.
 These $g$-modes are excited thermally by the convection zone, whose extent depends on whether the WD surface is primarily hydrogen or helium, as in DAV and DBV stars, respectively (\citealt {Brickhill_1991, Wu_Goldreich_1998, Arras_Townsley_Bildsten_2006, Saio_2013}; subsequent to earlier work by \citealt{Dolez_and_Vauclair_1981, Winget_1982}).
-However, accreting WDs are distinctive, as they are spun up due to accretion and have surface layers whose chemical composition has not been separated by elemental diffusion, as the constant addition of accreted materials replenishes these layers \citep{Koester_2009}.
+However, accreting WDs are distinctive, as they are spun up due to accretion and have surface layers whose chemical composition has not been separated by element diffusion, as the constant addition of accreted materials replenishes these layers \citep{Koester_2009}.

 Two aspects of CV evolution conspire to make non-radial oscillations visible in the accreting WD systems.
 First, for variations in surface brightness to be visible, the accretion luminosity itself must be less than that from the WD photosphere.
 This occurs regularly in CVs with low mass transfer rates, typically those below the period gap ($P_{\rm orb}\lesssim 2 h$), which undergo sporadic accretion outbursts observed as dwarf novae.
 It turns out the typical mass transfer rate for these systems puts the WD surface temperature near the instability strip \citep{Townsley_Bildsten_2004}.
-Second, the composition of the accreted material, being a roughly solar mixture of H and He, shifts the instability strip to slightly higher temperatures than seen for conventional ZZ Ceti stars.
-The latter, which have pure H atmospheres, exhibit a blue edge around an effective temperature ($T_{\rm eff}$) of approximately 12,000 K for 0.6~$M_\odot$ stars, with the blue edge moving to higher $T_{\rm eff}$ at larger masses \citep{Tremblay_2015}.
-Its location also depends on the thickness of the hydrogen envelope \citep{Romero_2013}.
+Second, the composition of the accreted material, being a roughly solar mixture of hydrogen and helium, shifts the instability strip to slightly higher temperatures than seen for conventional ZZ Ceti stars.
+For ZZ Ceti stars, which have pure hydrogen atmospheres, empirically the instability strip extends from $\simeq 11000-12600$~K \citep{Gianninas_2011, Tremblay_2015}.
+The location of the blue edge also depends on the thickness of the hydrogen envelope and the mass of the star \citep{Romero_2013}.

 Efforts have been made to investigate this scenario of dislocated instability strip in accreting WDs theoretically, first, \cite{Arras_Townsley_Bildsten_2006} showed that the helium enrichment on the WD surface from the donor will lead to an increase in the temperature of the blue edge of the instability strip compared to the ZZ Ceti strip, though their calculations did not include the mode damping. \cite{Van_Grootel_2015} extended this discussion, but with a non-adiabatic treatment within the time-dependent convection theory, explicitly calculating both the red and blue edges of the instability strip for the GW Lib pulsators across various compositions, and confirmed the predicted shift of the blue to higher surface temperature.